Matthew Iovane is an angel investor, beverage start-up entrepreneur, and real estate investor based between New York and Los Angeles.

 Hiking!
-Hiking is an exciting outdoor activity that is suited for any season of the year but is particularly fun during fall.
-This is when the colors become vivid and the temperatures reach the optimum levels and trekking up a mountain would be nothing short of phenomenal.
-During such times, hiking provides the perfect moments of spending afternoons.
+Hiking is an exciting outdoor activity suited for any season of the year but particularly fun during fall.
+This is when the colors become vivid, temperatures reach the optimum levels, and trekking up a mountain would be phenomenal.
+During such times, hiking provides the perfect moment to spend afternoons.
 But beyond the utter beauty and the appreciation of nature that comes with setting off on a trail, hiking is also an activity that bursts with health benefits.

 But hiking involves something many other forms of exercise don’t: trails.
-That means it requires navigating in a world that’s not totally predictable.
-Slippery dirt, overhanging branches and hidden obstacles, trail markers, and wild animals crossing your path—all of the things you might encounter on a trail require micro- and macro-adjustments to your route, which is good for your brain.
+That means it requires navigating in a world that’s not predictable.
+Slippery dirt, overhanging branches, hidden obstacles, trail markers, and wild animals crossing your path—all of the things you might encounter on a trail require micro- and macro-adjustments to your route, which is good for your brain.

-As Daniel Levitin explains in his book, Successful Aging, hiking exercises the part of your brain designed to help you navigate through life—for example, the restrosplenial cortexand the hippocampus, which aids in memory, too—which is why hiking not only helps your heart, but helps your mind stay sharp, as well.
-Hiking helps to keep you calm and happy
+As Daniel Levitin explains in his book Successful Aging, hiking exercises the part of your brain designed to help you navigate through life—for example, the retrosplenial cortex and the hippocampus, which aids in memory, too—which is why hiking not only helps your heart but helps your mind stay sharp, as well.
+Hiking helps to keep you calm and happy.

 Exercise in general can be a great stress-buster.
 But what sets hiking apart from other forms of exercise is that it’s done outdoors in a natural setting.
 While other physical activities also rely on nature—for example, river rafting or backpacking—those often require more time and commitment than a simple hike and are less accessible to many people.
 Hiking can happen almost anywhere—from a city park or public garden to a mountain trail—and give you that dose of nature you need to stay happy.